 6. Pandora charm bead in sterling silver with a 14k gold star

-7. Sterling silver charm bead for the Lovelinks Petit collection.
-By Lovelinks
+7. Sterling silver Christmas tree charm bead for the European charm bracelets.

 8. 18k gold charm with emerald and blue and pink sapphires by Tiffany & Co